 Replace broken or damaged studs immediately.
 If your track shows signs of deterioration, it must be replaced immediately.
 When in doubt, ask your dealer.
-Always follow the inspections schedule given in the periodic maintenance table.
+Always follow the inspections schedule given in the PE-RIODIC MAINTENANCE CHART.

 Riding with a damaged track or studs could lead to loss of control, resulting in a risk of serious injury or death.